joeyborai/portfolio/README.md

-# portfolio
+# Portfolio
-repository to hold my portfolio created with React and ReactRouter
+Repository to hold my portfolio created with React and ReactRouter.